Myselia/MyceliaDaemon/README.md

-CMSclient
+Mycelia Daemon
 =========

-A C++ client for the CMS application
+A Daemon for the nodes enabling grid-control.